1948 Atlantic hurricane season: Other systems

-In addition to the ten systems that became a tropical storm and the other tropical depression, there were a few tropical cyclones that failed to strengthen beyond tropical depression intensity.
+In addition to the ten systems that became a tropical storm there five other tropical cyclones that failed to strengthen beyond tropical depression strength.

 A weak broad low pressure area formerly associated with a trough developed into a tropical depression well northeast of the Lesser Antilles on April 15.
 A barometric pressure of 1005 mbar was observed that day.
 The depression moved northward and then became stationary by April 17, before degenerating into a trough on the next day.

 The next tropical depression developed from a northward moving tropical wave over the eastern Gulf of Mexico on July 31.
 Although the depression continued northward, it cannot be determined if the system made landfall in the Florida Panhandle before dissipating on August 2.
 Tampa recorded a 5-minute sustained wind speed of 34 mph on July 31.

-By August 13, another tropical depression formed from area of disturbed weather well offshore the Mid-Atlantic.
+On August 13, another tropical depression formed from area of disturbed weather well offshore the Mid-Atlantic.
 The system moved rapidly northeastward and became extratropical early on August 14.
 It may have been a tropical storm, based on barometric pressure of 995 mbar observed by a ship shortly after extratropical transition.

 On September 16, a trough of low pressure developed into a tropical depression over the western Gulf of Mexico.
 Unfavorable conditions caused the depression to dissipated by the following day.

+On September 25, a westward moving tropical wave near the Lesser Antilles began appearing in historical weather map.
+A reconnaissance aircraft flight into the system when it was over the central Caribbean Sea indicated wind gusts up to 52 mph, but no circulation.
+During a separate fight on September 29, it was noted that, "[a] complete search of area shows well-organized circle of storm but open to west and northwest".
+Although no circulation was detected, westerly winds were reported, making it likely that a tropical depression developed that day over the western Caribbean.
+Subsequently, the depression moved over the northern Yucatán Peninsula, which may have disrupted the poorly defined circulation.
+By October 1, the system entered the Gulf of Mexico, where it began degenerating into an open trough on October 3.
+Cold air and the development of Hurricane Fox in the western Caribbean prevented re-generation.
+The remnant low continued northeastward into North Florida and deepened while producing strong gales along the coasts of North Carolina and Virginia.
+It may have lingered until October 8, before being absorbed by Fox.

 Season effects

+This is a table of all of the tropical cyclones that formed in the 1948 Atlantic hurricane season.
+It includes their name, duration, peak classification and intensities, areas affected, damage, and death totals.
+Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
+Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all of the damage figures are in 1948 USD.